CasparKielwein/Aaargh/Items.md

 The Equipment rules are not realistic.
 They are designed to be fun and enable strong visuals and action scenes.

-For Weapon focused Heros the choice of weapon is a choice of damage potential vs secondary effects and utility vs defense.
+For Weapon focused Heroes the choice of weapon is a choice of damage potential vs secondary effects and utility vs defense.
 The damage of spellcasters does not depend as much on the weapon.
-Thus it is a choice between different utilities and secondary effects and defense.
+Thus, it is a choice between different utilities and secondary effects and defense.

 ## Weapon Properties
-* Versatile: The weapon can be used one handed or two handed.
+* Versatile: The weapon can be used one-handed or two-handed.
 If used two-handed the damage die increases by one type.
 * Reach: The weapon can be used to attack enemies up to 10ft away.
 * 2H: The weapon can only be used with two hands.
 * Devastating: Critical hits with this weapon deal extra damage.
 A critical hit deals an extra 1[W] damage at levels 1-10, 2[W] at levels 11-20 and 3[W] at levels 21 to 25.